top of page

 Active Release

 Active Release should be self-explanatory – you're actively moving the affected area to release the muscle.
-That said, there are two ways to do this.
-I don't have enough experience to tell you one is better than the other, but both can definitely be useful.
+That said, there are two ways to do this, depending on whether you have help or are going solo.

 Self-Activated Release